serena-aneli/RECOMBULATOR-X/docs/README.md

 </p>
 <br/>
 <br/>
-recombulator-x is a Python module and command line tool for computing the recombination rates between short tandem repeats (STRs) markers along the X chromosome starting from pedigree data in forensic genetics.
+recombulator-x is a Python module and command line tool for computing the recombination rates between short tandem repeats (STRs) markers and other polymorphisms (SNPs and INDELs) along the X chromosome starting from pedigree data in forensic genetics.
 <br/>
 <br/>
 <br/>